Jennifer Boggs, PhD, MSW

 • A Hybrid Effectiveness-Implementation Trial of Firearm Safety Promotion in Pediatric Primary Care to Decrease Firearm Injury and Mortality in Youth

-• This is a pragmatic cluster randomized trial of medical offices to test implementation strategies and clinical effectiveness of the Firearm Safety Check intervention in pediatric primary care.
-All pediatricians will receive training and an EHR "nudge" during well-visits to provide firearm safety education.
-Intervention clinics will receive practice facilitation and we will evaluate whether facilitation increases adoption and effectiveness of Firearm Safety Check.
+• In collaboration with partners at Northwestern University (PI: Beidas), we implemented a pragmatic cluster randomized trial of medical offices to test implementation strategies and clinical effectiveness of the Firearm Safety Check intervention in pediatric primary care.
+All pediatricians received training and an EHR "nudge" during well-visits to provide firearm safety education.
+Intervention clinics received practice facilitation and we will evaluate whether facilitation increases adoption and effectiveness of Firearm Safety Check.

 • Funder: National Institute for Mental Health